mahan-hosseini/NeuroWarp/python/README.md

 11. `savepath = "where/to/store/results/to"`
 12. `permutations = 10000`
 	- The number of permutations you would like to implement in statistical testing (we recommend >=10000)
-13. `neurodtw.latency_difference(analysis_design, query, reference, name_query, name_reference,units, sampling_rate, savepath, permutations)`
+13. `neurowarp.latency_difference(analysis_design, query, reference, name_query, name_reference,units, sampling_rate, savepath, permutations)`

 ## Dependencies
-*Python NeuroDTW requires the following toolboxes which are automatically installed via `pip install neurodtw`*
+*Python NeuroWarp requires the following toolboxes which are automatically installed via `pip install neurowarp`*
 - Numpy
 - Matplotlib
 - Tslearn
 - Scipy

 ## Tests
-Python NeuroDTW was tested with Python 3.10.9.
+Python NeuroWarp was tested with Python 3.10.9.